and Pre-Winter service and/or storage.

 1. NO cable, except the ORIGINAL AS SHIPPED ON A BRAND NEW /5, is to be internally lubricated.
 The bars clutch lever pivot, which is replaceable, is nylon or similar, it is not to be lubricated.
 DO lubricate ALL cable barrel ends, OFTEN!!
 Barrel ends MUST rotate smoothly as the lever is moved.
 That INCLUDES the barrel end at the transmission-located and handlebars-located clutch levers.
 Be sure the clutch bars lever does NOT have excessive UP AND DOWN ANGULAR movement, if so, replace the pivot nylon bushing ...to be sure that the slot in the lever does not foul the cable strands!
 AVOID bending the left throttle cable when checking the crankcase oil level via the dipstick.

 2. Electrical contacts can be treated with a silicone lubricant with acts as a protectant, but arguably one of the best contact treatments is Caig Laboratories "DeOxit".
 Clean to shiny before assembly.
-After that Caig treatment, Caig has a product for final treatment; but, silicone grease is OK ("dielectric grease"), but I recommend not getting grease into the bottom of the ignition coil towers (for inside of rubber covers, OK grease them very lightly).
+After that Caig treatment, Caig has a product for final treatment; but, silicone grease is OK ("dielectric grease"), but I recommend not getting grease into the bottom of the ignition coil towers (for inside of rubber covers, OK to grease them very lightly).
 Check my chemicals, etc., article for further contact treatment options.

 3. Check ALL GROUNDING WIRES nuts/bolts and that includes the one at the frame at the ignition coils (and sometimes horn) area.
 Check battery cable ends and appearance of the plastic/rubber covering for at least 2 inches from the battery.
 Be thorough, not just a quick glance.

-4. The exhaust system should be installed with anti-seize compound wherever things fit together.
+4. The exhaust system, whenever apart, should be installed with anti-seize compound wherever things fit together.
 This means the header pipe joining areas, muffler joining areas, as well as the very important exhaust port finned nuts at the cylinder head.
 The split exhaust ring goes to the head, flat side faces head; the solid collar fits into the finned nut, and the flat end faces the nut surface: the 2 slanted, tapered, surfaces face each other.
 Exhaust port finned nuts should be unscrewed and brush-cleaned (toothbrush ...or, better, is a brass bristled brush) & gooped with anti-seize compound every year or two, without fail!
 If you do lots of short trips, do them for sure yearly.
 It is the number of heat/cooling cycles that mostly determines how often ....but also time/mileage.
 NEVER EVER continue unscrewing the nut if it suddenly starts to seize.
 If the finned nut starts to seize, cut it off without damaging the threads ...the finned nuts are cheap, repairs to head threads expensive.
 Multiple soakings of some sort of oily solvent, reapplied daily for a few days, may help to loosen the carbon or galling.
 Heating & allowing the thin lubricant to be sucked into the threads during cooling, may help.
 Gooped (anti-seize compound) exhaust port finned-nuts should be first screwed on using your hand ...and then a correct finned wrench.
 You will be quite unhappy if you do not do this maintenance regularly.
 Never oil the threads for assembly ...oil will slowly carbon-up and cause the nuts to seize.
 Do not over-tighten the exhaust nuts.
 I do not tighten them as tight as BMW says.
 I have an entire article on how to deal with these:

 6. Once: Remove, during a regular oil change, the pan, oilscreen, pickup.
 Clean, replace gaskets, tighten things, etc. Will not be needed again until engine overhaul.
 Include an inspection for cracks on the pickup & boss.
 Use Loctite medium strength blue on internal bolts for oil pickup fitments.
 New gasket(s).
 I have an article on the details: http://bmwmotorcycletech.info/pangasket.htm